-A doctor sacked for blowing the whistle after calling Australia’s quarantine policy “a disaster” .
+A doctor sacked for blowing the whistle after calling Australia’s quarantine policy “a disaster” has continued to speak out.

 South Eastern Sydney Local Health District fired Paul Finlay two days after media outlets published his comments criticising the government’s hotel quarantine policy.